-Typically due to atherosclerotic disease or fibromuscular dysplasia.
+Renal artery stenosis (RAS) is typically due to atherosclerotic disease or fibromuscular dysplasia.

-Often presents with accelerated or difficult-to-control hypertension.
+RAS often presents with accelerated or difficult-to-control hypertension.

 Worsening kidney function, especially after initiating renin-angiotensin blockade, and recurrent flash pulmonary oedema are common features.